Gravitate-Health/fhir-connector/README.md

 ## Introduction

-This reporistory includes an implementation for a tool capable of transforming information from different sources into FHIR format.
+This repository includes an implementation for a tool capable of transforming information from different sources into FHIR format.
 The connector has different working modes, and the desired one must be specified.
-The following workin modes are currently available:
+The following working modes are currently available:
 - fhs-git: pulls a git repository containing .fsh files, converts them to JSON format and uploads them to the specified HAPI FHIR server.
 - HAPI FHIR sync: pulls resources from a HAPI FHIR server and writes them to the specified FHIR server.
 - HAPI FHIR proxy: the connector acts as a proxy for FHIR resources.
 When a resource is requested to the connector, it will look for the resource in all the FHIR sources it has available.